joshwlambert/DAISIEmainland_ms/paper.md

 # Acknowledgements

-Thanks to Luis Valente, Pedro Neves and Shu Xie for helpful discussions.
 JWL was funded through a Study Abroad Studentship by the Leverhulme Trust and was also funded by a NWO VICI grant awarded to RSE.

 # References